adriapladevallblancafort/adriapladevallblancafort.github.io/aboutme.md

 title: About me
 ---

-# About Adria Pladevall Blancafort
+# About Adrià Pladevall Blancafort

 Hello!
-My name is Adria Pladevall Blancafort, and I am thrilled to share a little about myself with you.
+My name is Adrià Pladevall Blancafort, and I am thrilled to share a little about myself with you.

 ## Biography